Auto-Enrolled Payment Plans

 Small Business Customers

-Beginning in September 2021, SDG&E will allocate a modest amount of your past due balance to your current energy bills.
+SDG&E will allocate a modest amount of your past due balance to your current energy bills.
 This payment arrangement will allow you to eliminate your past-due debt over an extended payment term and avoid a large one-time payout.
 No fees or interest charges are associated with this payment plan.
 If you pay your current month's bill and the installment on your past due bills, your account will remain in good standing, and your business will avoid a potential service interruption.

 Frequently Asked Questions Residential Customers